-In connection with the registered direct offering in November 2022, we issued to H.C.
-Wainwright & Co., LLC, as the placement agent, warrants to purchase up to 107,143 shares of common stock.
-The placement agent warrants will be exercisable commencing six months following the date of issuance, expire five years following the date of sale and have an exercise price per share of \$4.375 per share.
+In connection with the registered direct offering in November 2022, we issued to the placement agent, warrants to purchase up to 8,931 shares of common stock.
+The placement agent warrants will be exercisable commencing six months following the date of issuance, expire five years following the date of sale and have an exercise price per share of \$52.50 per share.
 The placement agent warrants, and the shares of common stock issuable upon exercise thereof, will be issued in reliance on the exemption from registration provided in Section 4(a)(2) under the Securities Act of 1933, as amended, and Regulation D promulgated thereunder.

-We estimated the fair value of these warrants to be \$240,000 using a Black Scholes model based on the following significant inputs: common stock price of \$3.25; comparable company volatility of 93.9%; remaining term five years; dividend yield of 0%; and risk-free interest rate of 3.83%.
+We estimated the fair value of these warrants to be \$240,000 using a Black Scholes model based on the following significant inputs: common stock price of \$39.00; comparable company volatility of 93.9%; remaining term five years; dividend yield of 0%; and risk-free interest rate of 3.8%.